Conformal Survival Bands for Risk Screening under Right-Censoring: Numerical Experiments with Synthetic Data

 \paragraph{Design, Methods, and Performance Metrics.} We generate independent training and calibration datasets with varying sample sizes, along with a test dataset containing 1000 samples.
 Right-censoring is introduced by replacing the true event time $T$ and censoring time $C$ with the observed time $\tilde{T} = \min(T, C)$ and event indicator $E = \mathbb{I}(T \leq C)$.
 The censored training data are used to fit survival and censoring models, as described below.

 Our goal is to evaluate the proposed conformal survival band (CSB) method and compare it to natural baseline approaches for screening test patients according to rules of the form $P[T > t] > p$ (for \textit{low-risk} selection) or $P[T > t] < p$ (for \textit{high-risk} selection), evaluated at various time thresholds $t$ and probability levels $p$.
-We consider three methods for screening patients based on estimated conditional survival probabilities: (i) \textit{model}, using the point estimates of conditional survival probabilities computed by a black-box survival model $\hat{\mathcal{M}}^{\text{surv}}$ fitted on all available data (training and calibration); (ii) \textit{KM}, using a Kaplan-Meier estimator fitted on the calibration data; and (iii) \textit{CSB}, using the conformal survival band produced by Algorithm~\ref{alg:calibration-bands}, implemented using the doubly robust extension described in Section~\ref{sec:extension-dr}.
+We consider three methods for screening patients based on estimated conditional survival probabilities: (i) \textit{model}, using the point estimates of conditional survival probabilities computed by a black-box survival model $\hat{\mathcal{M}}^{\text{surv}}$ fitted on all available data (training and calibration); (ii) \textit{KM}, using a Kaplan–Meier estimator fitted on the calibration data; and (iii) \textit{CSB}, using the conformal survival band produced by Algorithm~\ref{alg:calibration-bands}, implemented with the doubly robust extension described in Section~\ref{sec:extension-dr}.

+We focus on the doubly robust implementation of CSB in our experiments because it is more interpretable, ensuring that the predicted survival probability always lies within the band, as a practitioner would likely expect.
+Although formally studying the double robustness property of this extension is beyond the scope of this paper, this approach is already supported by the statistical guarantees established in Section~\ref{sec:guarantees}, since it is always more conservative than the baseline method described in Section~\ref{sec:methods-bands}.

 In addition, we compare against an ideal \textit{oracle} that uses the true conditional survival probabilities from the data-generating distribution; although not practical, the oracle provides valuable insight into the achievable performance limits.

 Performance is evaluated on the independent test set using several metrics.
 The \textit{screened proportion} measures the fraction of test patients selected by the screening rule; this quantity should ideally be large, reflecting high power, provided that selections are accurate.
 The \textit{survival rate} measures the proportion of selected patients who survive beyond time $t$, and should be larger than $p$ for low-risk screening and smaller than $p$ for high-risk screening.
 Finally, \textit{precision} and \textit{recall} are computed relative to the oracle screening decisions, treating screening as a binary classification task, and both should ideally be high.